kylelmorris/UCB/README.md

-# UCB real-time image processing
+# UC Berkeley real-time image processing

 k2_realtime_postprocess.sh - Useful for working from already motion corrected K2 aligned sums.
                               -Less developed (requires editing of script) but currently in use.